| | | | | | | | | | |

 Even with the tweaks, these easy vegan pumpkin muffins came out amazing – I still can’t believe that the muffins have such a moist and beautiful crumb despite being free of eggs and dairy and gluten!

-Close up shot of a pumpkin muffin cut into half.
+Close up shot of a gf pumpkin muffin cut into half.

 Why This Recipe Works:

-• Moist: I love that they have a moist crumb, unlike many vegan baked goods that turn out too dry.
+• Moist Texture: I love that these vegan gluten-free pumpkin muffins actually have a moist crumb, unlike many vegan baked goods that turn out too dry.

-• Gluten-Free, Dairy-Free and Vegan: Best of all, these easy pumpkin muffins are totally gluten-free, dairy-free, and vegan.
+• Totally Gluten-Free, Dairy-Free & Vegan: Best of all, these healthy pumpkin muffins are totally gluten-free, dairy-free, and vegan.
 That means that those with Celiac disease, or gluten or lactose intolerances or egg allergies can also enjoy them without any problem!

 Ingredients You’ll Need:

-Labeled ingredients for gluten-free pumpkin muffins on a marble board.
+Ingredients for gluten-free dairy-free pumpkin muffins recipe laid out on a marble board.

 Recipe Notes/ Substitutions: